 Create your own plugin today!

-By sticking to the outlined best practices, you’ll make sure your plugin is safe, efficient, and works well with different WordPress themes and plugins.
+By sticking to the outlined best practices, you’ll make sure your WordPress site plugin is safe, efficient and works well with different WordPress themes and plugins.
 Plus, creating custom plugins can open up new opportunities for making money and growing professionally in the field of web development.
-As you continue to develop your skills and take on more complex projects, you’ll find yourself able to create unique, customized solutions.
+As you continue to develop your skills and take on more complex projects, you’ll find yourself able to create unique, customized solutions for your core WordPress system.

-Anyone with basic programming knowledge and a good understanding of WordPress can build a WordPress plugin.
-This includes web developers, designers, and even website owners who are willing to learn and invest time in creating custom solutions for their sites.
+Anyone with basic programming knowledge and a good understanding of WordPress plugin development can build a plugin.
+This includes web developers, designers and even website owners who are willing to learn and invest time in creating custom solutions for their sites.

-Yes, WordPress plugins are primarily written in PHP because it’s the main scripting language used by the WordPress platform.
-However, plugins may also include other web technologies, such as HTML, CSS, and JavaScript, depending on the specific functionality they provide.
+Yes, WordPress plugins are primarily written in a PHP syntax because it’s the main scripting language used by the WordPress platform.
+However, plugins may also include other web technologies, such as HTML, CSS and JavaScript, depending on the specific functionality they provide.

-While WordPress plugins are primarily written in PHP, it’s possible to create a plugin that primarily uses JavaScript for its functionality.
-However, you would still need a PHP file with the necessary plugin header information to register and activate your plugin within the WordPress ecosystem.
+While WordPress plugins are primarily written with a PHP function, it’s possible to create a plugin that primarily uses JavaScript for its functionality.
+However, you would still need a PHP tag with the necessary plugin header comment to register and activate your plugin within the WordPress ecosystem.
 Once the plugin is activated, you can use JavaScript and other web technologies, such as AJAX, to interact with the WordPress API and provide the desired functionality.